filsoch/uni-intro-to-data-science-cw/README.md

 The study is based on secondary data analysis of the 2019 IMD dataset, which categorizes deprivation into seven domains (e.g., income, employment, health) across 32,844 areas in England.
 The key variable of interest is the Health Deprivation and Disability (HDD) score, which reflects an area's overall health deprivation.

 Steps in Analysis:
+- Data Preprocessing: Preparing the IMD dataset by selecting relevant variables.
 - Comparative Analysis: Comparison between the 100 most and least health-deprived areas based on IMD domains.
 - Correlation Analysis: Conducted to identify which variables are most correlated with the HDD score.
 Variables with a correlation coefficient below 0.3 were removed.
 - Simple and Multiple Linear Regression: Used to predict health deprivation using the most correlated variables.